azhang/blepcoin/_posts/2018-09-17-unification.md

 **[haiku](https://github.com/unification-com/haiku)** (C++, 8 commits, started June 17, 2018): C++ version of functionality in the [haiku-node-prototype](https://github.com/unification-com/haiku-node-prototype) repo.

-As you can see from the number and date range of commits, this repo is still very bare and only contains a barebones http server (eventually to become a haiku node RPC server).
-The Python based prototype is still in very active development, so it's reasonable to not dedicate time to building the C++ version until later (since Python is much quicker/easier to prototype with).
+This repo is where the C++ production version will live.
+While the Python-based prototype is in very active development, the C++ version is still reasonably early since Python is much quicker and easier to prototype with.

+---

+**[whitepaper](https://github.com/unification-com/whitepaper)**: Public repo which contains the latest published PDF of the tech whitepaper

 ## Conclusion